moigagoo/cliar/README.md

     Calculator().parse()
 ```

-Save this code to `calc.py` and run it with different inputs:
+Save this code to `calc.py` and run it.
+Try different inputs:

 -   Valid input: